constverum/ProxyBroker/README.rst

         if proxy is None: break
         print('Found proxy: %s' % proxy)

-As the final result we get the ``Proxy`` objects.
+As the final result, we get the ``Proxy`` objects.
 And we can get all the information we need through `Proxy properties`_.

 .. code-block:: bash